DecentraLabsCom/Blockchain-Services/README.md

 ---
 description: >-
-  Authentication and authorization service connecting your lab access control system to the blockchain
+  Blockchain services connecting your institutional users and lab access control system to the blockchain
 ---

-# Blockchain Auth Service
+# Blockchain Services

 JWT authentication microservice for the DecentraLabs ecosystem with full Ethereum wallet capabilities.